Larouex/raspberry-pi-refrigerator-monitor/README.md

-# RefriderationMonitor Integration for Azure IoT Central
+# Refrideration Monitor Integration for Azure IoT Central
 ![alt text](./Assets/cold-hub-outside-masthead-small.jpg "Refrideration Monitor Masthead")

 The Refrideration Monitor project is an end to end for connecting a Raspberry Pi with the following features to Azure IoT Central...